SelrahcD/MyEventStore/Readme.md

 ### Tests
-- [ ] Test cancellation token stops enumeration
+- [ ] Test cancellation token stops enumeration.
+How can I do that ?

 ## To keep in mind